grafana/agent/docs/sources/flow/reference/components/loki.write.md

 ### wal block (experimental)

-The optional `wal` block configures the Write-Ahead log used in the Loki remote-write client.
-If omitted, the WAL will be disabled.
-When enabled, the log entries sent to the `loki.write` component will be first written to a write-ahead log, and then read from there into the remote-write client.
-This provides durability guarantees when an entry reaches this component, buffering unsent logs data in case of intermittent network issues.
+The optional `wal` block configures the Write-Ahead Log (WAL) used in the Loki remote-write client.
+To enable the WAL, you must include the `wal` block in your configuration.
+When the WAL is enabled, the log entries sent to the `loki.write` component are first written to a WAL under the `dir` directory and then read into the remote-write client.
+This process provides durability guarantees when an entry reaches this component.
 The client knows when to read from the WAL using the following two mechanisms:
-- The WAL-Writer side of the `loki.write` component notifies the reader side that there is new data available.
+- The WAL-writer side of the `loki.write` component notifies the reader side that new data is available.
-- The WAL-Reader side checks periodically if there is new data, increasing the wait time exponentially, between `min_read_frequency` and `max_read_frequency`.
+- The WAL-reader side periodically checks if there is new data, increasing the wait time exponentially between `min_read_frequency` and `max_read_frequency`.

 The WAL is located inside a component-specific directory relative to the storage path Grafana Agent is configured to use.
 See the